Clinical Coding Education FAQs

 How much does the on-site education cost?

 Resolutions charges a daily rate for day hospital coding education and the time taken for completion will be dependent on the specialties required to teach.
-At a minimum there is usually the four introductory modules, plus the complications module, and then any additional individual specialty modules.
-We also provides on-site tuition for coders.
+At a minimum there is usually the five introductory modules and then any additional individual specialty modules.
+We also provide on-site tuition for coders.
 Our experience has found that new coders can correctly code the conditions found from the coding books but may start by extracting an incorrect condition.
 The only way to improve these skills is to be sit beside the coder and watch the extraction process.
 Often the extraction process of the coder is the issue.
 This service can be provided on a daily- or hourly-rate basis.

 What qualification do I receive after completing the course?

 If completing an on-site course, attendees will receive a certificate of attendance.
 If you then complete the assignments and pass, you will receive a certificate of completion.
 These are all industry recognised.
-If completing the DSCC, attendees will receive a certificate of completion upon passing each module.
+If completing the DHCC, attendees will receive a certificate of completion upon passing each module.
 This is industry recognised.
-Participants can then obtain credits if they then choose to do the full HIMAA coding course later on.

 Any education question not shown here?